-16 11.
-By making, using, selling, and offering for sale such devices, and all 17 like products and related services that are covered by one or more claims of the '447 18 Patent, including at least claim 1, Defendant has infringed and continues to infringe 19 the '447 Patent, including infringement under 35 U.S.C. § 271.
+By making, using, selling, and offering for sale such devices, and all 19 13. like products and related services that are covered by one or more claims of the '447 20 Patent, including at least claim 1, Defendant has infringed and continues to infringe 21 22 the '447 Patent, including infringement under 35 U.S.C. § 271.

-12. On information and belief, Defendant has also indirectly infringed and continues to indirectly infringe the '447 Patent by actively inducing direct infringement by other persons, such as its customers and end users, who operate methods and systems that embody or otherwise practice one or more of the claims of the '447 Patent, when Defendant had knowledge (or willful blindness thereto) of the '447 Patent and that the activities it was inducing would result in direct infringement by others and intended that its actions would induce direct infringement by others.
+On information and belief, Defendant has also indirectly infringed and 14.
+23 continues to indirectly infringe the '447 Patent by actively inducing direct 24 infringement by other persons, such as its customers and end users, who operate 25 methods and systems that embody or otherwise practice one or more of the claims of 26 the '447 Patent, when Defendant had knowledge (or willful blindness thereto) of the 27 '447 Patent and that the activities they were inducing would result in direct 28 infringement by others and intended that its actions would induce direct infringement by others.
+Apricorn intended and was aware that the normal and customary use of the infringing products would infringe the '447 Patent.